 Study Featured in Washington Post Recommends New Policies to Protect Public from Subsidizing Corporate Wrongdoing

-A report released today spotlights a common practice where corporations that commit wrongdoing and agree to financial settlements with the federal government, go on to claim such settlement payments as tax-deductible business expenses.
-The new study, released by the Ohio Public Interest Research Group (Ohio PIRG), follows a record year of corporate settlements, while many more settlements relating to banking, environmental, and consumer safety issues are expected.
+January 4 – A report released today spotlights a common practice where corporations that commit wrongdoing and agree to financial settlements with the federal government, go on to claim such settlement payments as tax-deductible business expenses.
+The new study released by The California Public Interest Research Group (CALPIRG) Education Fund, follows a record year of corporate settlements, while many more settlements relating to banking, environmental, and consumer safety issues are expected.

-“When corporations treat the financial payments they must make as a result of their wrongdoing as ordinary costs of doing business, they force taxpayers to pick up the tab,” said Tabitha Woodruff, Advocate with Ohio PIRG.
+“When corporations treat the financial payments they must make as a result of their wrongdoing as ordinary costs of doing business, they force taxpayers to pick up the tab,” said Austin Price, Field Director with CALPIRG.
 “While debate rages over how to address our deficit, we can ill-afford to subsidize the misdeeds of corporations like BP and UBS.”

 The study, entitled, “Subsidizing Bad Behavior: How Corporate Settlements for Harming the Public Become Lucrative Tax Write Offs, with Recommendations for Reform,” shows that federal law is supposed to forbid corporations from deducting the cost of fines and penalties, including when corporations agree to pay these punitive measures as part of a negotiated settlement.
 However, unless explicitly told otherwise, corporate wrongdoers utilize ambiguities in the tax law to avoid paying a significant portion of such payments.

 For instance, the $1.5 billion settlement that UBS agreed to last month could burden taxpayers with up to $245 million in tax subsidies.
-“That’s quite a hidden bank fee,” Woodruff added.
+“That’s quite a hidden bank fee,” Price added.

 The report offers several recommendations for the federal government in order to better protect taxpayers from having to pay for portions of corporate settlements.
-Ohio PIRG suggests that:
+CALPIRG suggests that:

 ● Agencies should be instructed to publicize the expected after-tax amounts of settlements, which would more accurately report the net penalty that will be paid by the corporation.
 This is a matter of truth in advertising.